Put Options

 The Commission account

-The 9/11 Commission Report made only brief reference to the put options, and even that was hidden away in a footnote:
+The main body of the 9/11 Commission Report made only brief reference to the put options, and even that was hidden away in a footnote:

-We've frequently seen the Commission criticised for this, however it's not the only reference they made to the issue.
-There's much more extensive coverage in Appendix B of the Commision's Terrorist Financing Staff Monograph, which we include here in full.
+We've frequently seen the Commission criticised for this, however they did give many more details on the issue in Appendix B of the Commision's Terrorist Financing Staff Monograph, which we include here in full.

 The Commission reported no reason for suspicion, then.
 And as an example explain that the purchaser of the United Airlines put options also bought 115,000 American Airlines shares on September 10, not a good sign of foreknowledge.
 They provide few other details, though, and so many 9/11 researchers continue to claim that only foreknowledge of the attacks could explain the put options.
 But in reality there were several other reasons why investors might have been gloomy about the future.